 What are momentum indicators?
 I define them as indicators that predict future success.
 When they trend down, you are losing momentum.
 When they trend up, you are gaining momentum and business performance will follow.

 I’m an accountant by education.
 My dad is an accountant.
-I love accountants, but sometimes accountants can live in the past and give us information that is always backward-looking.
-You can’t blame them for this, since usually, this is the information that is most readily available (and it’s the information we ask for).
+I love accountants, but they can sometimes live in the past and give us information that is always backward-looking.
+You can’t blame them for this, since usually this is the information that is most readily available (and it’s the information we ask for).

 I want to challenge you to think about key indicators a little differently.
 What are your 3 key momentum indicators?
-Here are the indicators we use at ThesisTech:
+What 3 key things define your future success?

 New Opportunity Dollars